MOSCOW BLOG: Russia's diminishing crises waves

 Between 2008 and 2013 Russia faced a new problem.
 Oil prices were still high, but the economy began to slow anyway.
 But 2013 GDP growth had fallen to zero despite the $100 oil.
 The problem was the Kremlin had ignored the deep structural reforms needed to modernise the economy and the petro-driven model had simply run out of steam, knocking up against increasingly hard structural limitations.

-The 2008 crisis has a lot to answer for as if that Russian capital had had a few more years then a whole new class of businesses could have been created that would have made the economy more robust.
+The 2008 crisis has a lot to answer for, as if that Russian capital had stayed a few more years then a whole new class of businesses could have been created that would have made the economy more robust.
 2008 was also the high point of the Kremlin’s flirtation with the “Washington Consensus” free market economic model.

 After inflation fell into single digits for the first time in two decades, the Kremlin announced a massive $1 trillion infrastructure investment programme to modernise the economy – twice the size of the current 12 national projects programme that is supposed to do more or less the same thing.

-In the summer of 2008 the newly elected president Dmitry Medvedev announced a far reaching and radical privatisation programme at the St Petersburg International Economic Forum (SPIEF) that was packed with foreign investors.
+In the summer of 2008 the newly elected president, Dmitry Medvedev, announced a far-reaching and radical privatisation programme at the St Petersburg International Economic Forum (SPIEF) that was packed with foreign investors.
 The programme had been written by Sergei Guriev, a famous professor of economics at the Higher Economic School, and adopted wholesale by the Kremlin.
-But by the end of that year the government was in crisis mode yet again and all the grand plans for changed were unceremoniously dumped as everyone simply tried to keep their head above water.
+But by the end of that year the government was in crisis mode yet again and all the grand plans for change were unceremoniously dumped as everyone simply tried to keep their head above water.

 2014 crash

-Already weakened by the onset of stagnation due to the lack of reform, 2014 brought yet another collapse in oil prices as Kingdom of Saudi Arabia tried to kill the burgeoning US shale oil business by flooding the market with crude.
+Already weakened by the onset of stagnation due to the lack of reform, 2014 brought yet another collapse in oil prices as the Kingdom of Saudi Arabia tried to kill the burgeoning US shale oil business by flooding the market with crude.

-The ruble crashed again, but this time falling by more than the 35% in 1998, it dropped by more than half.
+The ruble crashed again, but this time falling by more than the 35% in 1998, as it dropped by more than half.
 The ruble went from about RUB35 to the dollar to RUB80 during the worst of the crisis because as part of the Central Bank of Russia (CBR) emergency actions it freed the exchange rate and the ruble became a freely floating currency, which allows the exchange rate to partly cushion the shock.
 The exchange rate eventually recovered to about RUB65 but that still meant a 50% devaluation.

-But this time round the battle hardened CBR and government rolled out a rescue plan and pumped money into the economy.
+But this time round the battle-hardened CBR and government rolled out a rescue plan and pumped money into the economy.
 The CBR introduced a 17% emergency rate hike that stopped the devaluation rot.
 Some $200bn of Russia’s reserves were spent on supporting industry and no one significant went bust.
-Retail sales and SMEs suffered and unemployment ticked up but it was still only 5.5% by the start of 2015 – a post Soviet low.
+Retail sales and SMEs suffered and unemployment ticked up but it was still only 5.5% by the start of 2015 – a post-Soviet low.
 Growth slumped but the economy quickly stabilised.

 The problem that Russia faced after the 2014 crash was not the aftermath of the crash itself, but the stagnations caused by the exhausted petro-model of growth.
-Real income growth has flat lined since 2014 and consumption play almost no role in growth.
-Oil prices have been stuck around $40 so that didn't help either.
-And to add to Russia’s woes it annexed the Crimea that year so the sanctions regime imposed killed off any inbound investment.
+Real income growth has flatlined since 2014 and consumption play almost no role in growth.
+Oil prices have been stuck around $40, so that didn't help either.
+And to add to Russia’s woes it annexed the Crimea that year, so the sanctions regime imposed killed off any inbound investment.
 By 2016 Russia had another near-miss crisis when the Ministry of Finance found itself with a RUB2 trillion ($30bn) hole in the budget that it couldn't fill.
 In the end that crisis was averted by the “privatisation” of a 19% stake in state-owned oil company Rosneft that later turned out to be a loan from the UAE.

 Like in 1998, the crisis had some beneficial effects.
 The Ministry of Finance was so shaken by the almost-crisis in 2016 that it launched a massive reform campaign to clean up Russia’s tax system.
-The service was entirely revamped by Mikhail Mishustin, and was so successful that he was made up to Prime Minister at the start of this year.
-The tax-take increased by 20% although the tax burden only went up by 2pp in the same period.
-As an even better indicator of how radical and far reaching these reforms have been in 2008 the federal budget needed oil prices to be $115 to break even; by this year oil prices only need to be $42 for the budget to breakeven.
-Russia Inc is now a much more profitable business.
+The service was entirely revamped by Mikhail Mishustin, and was so successful that he was promoted to Prime Minister at the start of this year.
+The tax-take increased by 20%, although the tax burden only went up by 2pp in the same period.
+As an even better indicator of how radical and far-reaching these reforms have been, in 2008 the federal budget needed oil prices to be $115 to break even; by this year oil prices only need to be $42 for the budget to break even.
+Russia Inc. is now a much more profitable business.

 2020 crash

-That brings us to the current crisis that began in March when Russia walked out of the OPEC+ production cut deal on March 6 and the oil prices crashed yet again, falling from an average of $63.5 in December 2019 to a low of $21.2 in April this year – the nadir of the oil price crisis.
+That brings us to the current crisis that began in March, when Russia walked out of the OPEC+ production cut deal on March 6 and oil prices crashed yet again, falling from an average of $63.5 in December 2019 to a low of $21.2 in April this year – the nadir of the oil price crisis.
 Since then they have recovered to between $40 and $45 – the breakeven price for the Russian budget.

 And then the coronacrisis came on top of an oil price crash in March.
-With oil prices already back in Russia’s comfort zone by June its was the total lockdown of the economy that started in May that will do the real damage this year; and not just to Russia.
+With oil prices already back in Russia’s comfort zone by June it is the total lockdown of the economy that started in May that will do the real damage this year; and not just to Russia.

 Russia’s federal budget will still go into deficit in 2020 from a 1.8% GDP surplus last year as a result of the extra stimulus spending and reduced industrial production and consumption.
-The deficit was already at circa 2% in the first half of this year and expected to end 2020 at -4.4%.
+The deficit was already at circa 2% in the first half of this year and is expected to end 2020 at -4.4%.

 Growth will also hurt.
 Russia will go from 1.3% growth in 2019 – that stagnation problem hasn't gone away – to an estimated 8.5% contraction for 2020 before returning to growth in 2021.
 But this is actually a good result.
-It is less the full year contractions in all the previous major crises’ contractions and it is also better than those in many of the developed markets.
+It is less the full-year contractions in all the previous major crises’ contractions and it is also better than those in many of the developed markets.

 Unemployment has also escaped largely unhurt.
 The jobless rate was running at record lows of around 4.3% before the two shocks hit in March (also a developed market level) but has ticked up to 6.4% as of August – again the mildest increase in any of the previous crises.

 And finally the ruble has also escaped with very little pain.
-As bne IntelliNews reported in “Russia’s amazing levitating ruble” the currency lost about 17% in the first half of this year when oil prices were halved over the same period.
+As bne IntelliNews reported in “Russia’s amazing levitating ruble”, the currency lost about 17% in the first half of this year when oil prices were halved over the same period.
 Inflows into Russia’s OFZ by foreign investors have offset the fall in oil taxes and held the value of the currency up.
 If you remember, in 1998 foreign investors fled the GKO market causing it, and the Russian economy, to collapse.

-Perhaps most remarkably of all Russia has managed to continue to accumulate hard currency reserves throughout this year, with gross international reserves topping the $600bn mark this summer – the fifth largest reserves of any country on the planet.
+Perhaps most remarkably of all, Russia has managed to continue to accumulate hard currency reserves throughout this year, with gross international reserves topping the $600bn mark this summer – the fifth largest reserves of any country on the planet.
 It is this huge war chest that gives the bond investors confidence and the Kremlin a lot of options.

-The Russian economy is coping better with the Covid-19 pandemic than it did after the global financial crisis, the head of Russia's Accounts Chamber and ex-finance minister, Alexei Kudrin, said on September 28.
+The Russian economy is coping better with the coronavirus (COVID-19) pandemic than it did after the global financial crisis, the head of Russia's Accounts Chamber and ex-finance minister, Alexei Kudrin, said on September 28.

 "The current economic situation is certainly better than predicted at the beginning of the pandemic," Kudrin told RT.
-"For a number of reasons, Russia now looks much better than in 2009, when the economy fell by eight%."
+"For a number of reasons, Russia now looks much better than in 2009, when the economy fell by 8%."

 What is the silver lining this time round?
 Russia gained benefits from the previous crises.
 The collapse in 1998 killed off the virtual economy and remonetarised the country.
 The crisis of 2014 forced a radical fiscal reform on the Ministry of Finance.
 So what will happen this time?